If you have been injured in a truck accident in Dallas, you know how serious and scary it can be.

 - There were over 23,000 truck-involved crashes in Texas in 2016;

-- In 2019 there was a total of 1,435 crashes involving freight-carrying semi-trucks (with 167 in Dallas County);
+- In 2019 there were a total of 1,435 crashes involving freight-carrying semi-trucks (with 167 in Dallas County);

 - One 2018 study showed Texas was home to 11 of the 50 most dangerous stretches of highway in the country;

-- 2017 had a total of 1464 serious injuries from truck accident
+- 2017 had a total of 1464 serious injuries from truck accidents.

 What are the Leading Causes of Truck Accidents in Texas?

 Many of these involve the same factors that lead to regular car accidents, while others are unique to truck accidents:

 - Driving while too tired to do so;